FransAris/visio-to-xml/README.md

-# visio-to-xml (and more)
+# Visio-to-xml (and more)

-convert visio files to XML format for draw.io and mermaid diagrams, because I was tired of colleagues using web-based visio
+convert visio files to XML format for draw.io and mermaid diagrams, because I was tired of colleagues using web-based Visio (MS)

-## features
+## Features

 - parse visio (.vsdx) files and extract shapes, text, and connections
 - OCR processing of embedded images using mistral API